Noise reduction in qubit readout with a two-mode squeezed interferometer: Supplementary Information

-where we can see the amplitude of $S_{aa}$ will vary with the relative pump phase $\Delta\phi$.
-Especially, when two JPCs has a matched gain ($r_E = r_A = r$) and a relative pump phase difference of $\pi$, the total gain of the system will become $\text{cosh}^2(r) - \text{sinh}^2(r) = 1$, indicating that the output signal power will be the same as the input signal.
+where $\phi_E$, $\phi_A$ are the pump phase of the two amplifiers, and $\Delta \phi = \phi_A - \phi_E$ is the relative pump phase between them. $S_{aa}$ and $S_{ab}$ represent the amplitude gain for input signal to the signal and idler port of the first JPC, respectively.
+It's straight forward to see that the amplitude of $S_{aa}$ and $S_{ab}$ will both vary with the relative pump phase $\Delta\phi$.
+Especially, when two JPCs have a matched gain ($r_E = r_A = r$) and a relative pump phase of $\pi$, the total gain of the system will become $\cosh^2{r} - \sinh^2{r} = 1$, indicating that the output signal power will be the same as the input signal.
 In the ideal case, when there is no loss and no added noise inside the interferometer, the output noise will just be the uncorrelated vacuum noise present at the input of the interferometer.

-This scattering parameter is measured using a vector network analyzer as a function of the relative pump phase for a fixed analyzer JPC gain of $G_a = 10$~dB and different entangler JPC gains.
+In practice, there is always photon loss inside amplifiers and along the paths between the two amplifiers.
+Without distinguishing these different loss mechanism, we model photon loss in our TMS interterferometer with beamsplitters which partially transmit the incoming signal and couples uncorrelated noise from background thermal baths into the interferometer \cite{Flurin2012}.

+Fig.~\ref{fig:beamsplitter_model}(a) shows a schematic of our model of the interferometer.
+In order to accurately capture the effect of photon loss inside the TMS interferometer on qubit readout with TMS light, we use two beamsplitters -- before and after the qubit-cavity system -- to model loss in the upper arm.
+Due to the symmetry of the upper arm with respect to the qubit cavity system, the two beamsplitters are identical.
+The power transmission coefficient of the beamsplitters on the upper arm is $\eta_a$ and that of the beamsplitter on the lower arm is $\eta_b$.
+The qubit-cavity system is modeled as a phase shifter which adds a qubit-state-dependent phase shift $\theta_q$ on the upper arm where $\theta_q = \theta$ for qubit in $\ket{g}$, and $-\theta$ for qubit in $\ket{e}$.
+The output at the signal port of the analyzer now becomes